 - Water

-- 1 tbsp white vinegar per liter of water Important: keeps buns white
+- 1 tablespoon white vinegar per liter of water Important: keeps buns white

 Instructions

-- While the yeast is activating, prepare your filling (palaman).
-Heat oil in a heavy-bottom pan over medium heat.
-Add minced garlic (bawang) and sauté until fragrant, about 30 seconds.
-Add the cubed pork loin (lomo ng baboy) and stir-fry for 3 minutes until lightly browned.
+- Start by preparing your filling.
+Heat oil in a pan over medium heat and sauté minced garlic until fragrant, about 30 seconds.
+Add your cubed pork loin and stir-fry for 3 minutes until lightly browned.

-- Pour in the water, soy sauce (toyo), brown sugar (asukal na maskubado), and Chinese five spice powder (limang pampalasa).
-Bring this mixture to a boil, then reduce heat to low (approximately 160°C/320°F).
-Allow it to simmer for 2 hours or until the meat easily breaks apart when pressed with a fork (malambot na malambot).
-Stir occasionally to prevent burning, adding more water if needed.
+- Add water, soy sauce, brown sugar, and Chinese five spice powder to the pork.
+Bring to a boil, then lower heat and simmer for 2 hours or until the meat is very tender and easily breaks apart.
+Check occasionally and add more water if needed.

-- Once the meat is tender, add the hoisin sauce and stir well.
-In a separate bowl, dissolve the cornstarch (gawgaw) in water until smooth.
-Pour this mixture into the pan and simmer until the sauce thickens (lumapot).
+- Once the meat is tender, stir in the hoisin sauce.
+Mix cornstarch with water until smooth, then add to the pan.
+Simmer until the sauce thickens.
 Season with salt to taste, then set aside to cool completely.

-- After the first rise, punch down the dough to release air bubbles.
-Sprinkle the baking powder evenly over the dough and knead for another 5 minutes to incorporate.
-Divide the dough into 8-10 equal portions, approximately 80 grams each.
+- After the dough has doubled, punch it down.
+Sprinkle baking powder over the dough and knead for 5 more minutes.
+Divide into 8-10 equal pieces.

-- Fill your steamer with water, adding 1 tablespoon of white vinegar per liter of water – this ensures your buns stay white (maputing-maputi).
-Bring the water to a full boil (kumukulo).
-Place the buns in your steamer, leaving space between each as they will expand.
-Steam over high heat (100°C/212°F) for 20-25 minutes.
+- Fill your steamer with water and add 1 tablespoon of white vinegar per liter of water - this keeps your buns white.
+Bring to a boil.
+Place buns in the steamer, leaving space between them for expansion.
+Steam for 20-25 minutes over high heat.

-- Once done, do not open the steamer immediately.
-Turn off the heat and wait 5 minutes before lifting the lid to prevent the buns from collapsing (hindi lulumpasak).
-The finished siopao should be white, fluffy, and slightly glossy.
-Serve hot with siopao sauce or enjoy as is (mainit-init).
+- When done, don't open the steamer right away.
+Turn off the heat and wait 5 minutes before opening to prevent the buns from collapsing.

 Tips from Lola's Kitchen